neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 #### Notes
  - If a password is moved to the trash, the relations to tags will be hidden from the tag, but not the password.
+ - If the `revision` is set, the password will only be deleted if that revision is the current revision.
+   This way, a password is not accidentally deleted instead of trashed if the client is out of sync.

 # The restore action